 To determine the hybridization of bromine trifluoride we will first take the bromine atom which is the central atom and look at its electron configuration.
 It is represented as;

 1s2 2s22p6 3s23p63d104s24p5.
-However, in order to form bonds with the fluorine atom some of the electrons in Bromine are shifted to 4d-orbitals.
+However, in order to form bonds with the fluorine atom some electrons in Bromine are shifted to 4d-orbitals.
 Besides, fluorine has a higher oxidative capacity and therefore it forces bromine to promote electrons to the said level.
 Now, bromine can use the d-orbitals for hybridization.

 BrF3 will consist of seven electrons in its outermost shell.
-After the bond formation, it will further have 2 lone pair and 3 Br—F covalent bonds.
+After the bond formation, it will further have 2 lone pairs and 3 Br—F covalent bonds.
 As the hybridization value or the electron pair is equal to 5 it gives rise to sp3d hybrid orbitals.

 Important Points To Remember

-- The central atom bromine useS the d-orbitals for hybridization.
+- The central atom bromine uses the d-orbitals for hybridization.